 Using a Design Pattern, you can rapidly create template solutions for code structures that perform the same type of task in other situations, and use items defined in the Pattern with the model.

-Use one of the methods outlined here to display the Resources window.
+Use one of the methods outlined here to display the 'Resources' tab of the Browser window.

 Ribbon Start > Desktop > Share > Resources Explore > Portals > Windows > Explore > Resources Keyboard Shortcuts Alt+6

 Use a Pattern previously imported into the model